 New Jersey Stalking Lawyer

-If you are facing stalking charges in New Jersey, contact a criminal defense attorney today.
+If you are facing stalking charges in New Jersey, contact a criminal defense attorney at our law firm today.
 Stalking is often prosecuted aggressively in New Jersey.
 In some cases, the person charged with this state crime may also face federal stalking laws, depending on the situation.
-In many cases, stalking is charged alongside related offenses, including domestic violence charges.
+In many cases, stalking is charged alongside related offenses, including domestic violence or harassment charges.

 In some cases, charges that involve domestic violence automatically result in harsher penalties upon conviction than in cases where no domestic violence occurred.
 A conviction for stalking is punishable by up to five years in prison, depending on the severity of the offense.

-In stalking, you need someone by your side who can advocate for your best interests.
+If you’ve been charged with stalking, you need an experienced defense attorney by your side who can advocate for your best interests.
 Your New Jersey stalking lawyer will present your side of the story, and defend you in court.
-Do not hesitate; contact a New Jersey criminal lawyer now.Stalking Charges and Penalties
+Do not hesitate to contact a New Jersey criminal lawyer as soon as possible.

 According to New Jersey Revised Statutes § 2C:12-10, someone is guilty of stalking if they: